ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

     confinement: devmode

-To get started, we won't confine this application.
+To get started, you won't confine this application.
 Unconfined applications, specified with ``devmode``, can only be released to the ``edge`` channel of the snapcraft store.
 For more information about snaps Security model, please refer to the `online documentation <https://snapcraft.io/docs/choosing-a-security-model>`__.